jazz-community/work-item-command-line/README.md

     {parameter[:mode]=value}
 ```

-### Update the values of a bulk of work item work items provided by a query
+### Update the values of a bulk of work items provided by a query

 ```bash
 -bulkupdate